UTS-eResearch/labarchives-to-ro-crate/README.md

 This is a proof of concept.

 TODO:
-- [ ] More extensive testing that "that look about right"
+- [ ] More extensive testing than "that looks about right"
 - [ ] Review the modeling of notebooks in RO-Crate
 - [ ] Export comments
 - [ ] Refine the way HTML is generated